tillyninjaspace/lipstick_stain/README.md

-# Create React App: Lipstick Stain (Under Development)
+# Create React App: Lipstained Glass (Under Development)
 ## Developer: Tilly Wright
-Lipstick Stain's Target Completion Date: Aug.
+Lipstained Glass' Target Completion Date: Aug.
 31, 2021

 To see my completed projects, go to my portfolio website: https://gracious-mcnulty-e733ac.netlify.app/portfolio.html

-More about Lipstick Stain: I'm using React with Redux state management for the front end and created the back-end API (database and server) with PostgreSQL, Node and Express.
+More about Lipstained Glass: I'm using React with Redux state management for the front end and created the back-end API (database and server) with PostgreSQL, Node and Express.
 Both projects are being worked on simultaneously.
 To view the current API that I've deployed on Heroku, go to: https://lipstickstain.herokuapp.com/api/posts and wait for 30 seconds.

+Front End Deployed via AWS Amplify: https://master.d3ja84au7g5hzi.amplifyapp.com/wineries and
+Netlify with custom domain: https://lipstainedglass.com Come back on August 31, 2021 to see more posts and a more clean up deployed version.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).